yao8839836/KGE-LDA/README.md

 (8) The unique entities for 20NG are in /KGE-LDA/knowledge/WN18/entity_appear.txt, the unique entities for NIPS are in /KGE-LDA/knowledge/WN18/entity_appear_nips.txt,  the unique entities for Ohsumed are in /KGE-LDA/knowledge/WN18/entity_appear_ohsumed.txt

 (9) I used this implementation of TransE to obtain entity embeddings: https://github.com/thunlp/KB2E.
-See the Readme of the project for more details.
+See the Readme of the project for more details about how to prepare knowledge graphs and obtain embeddings.

 (10) The 50 dimensional entity embeddings for 20NG are in /KGE-LDA/knowledge/WN18/entity2vec_appear.bern, the 50 dimensional entity embeddings for NIPS are in /KGE-LDA/knowledge/WN18/entity2vec_appear_nips.bern, the 50 dimensional entity embeddings for Ohsumed are in /KGE-LDA/knowledge/WN18/entity2vec_appear_ohsumed.bern.
 To get all 50 dimensional entity embeddings in WN18, see the three files: /KGE-LDA/knowledge/WN18/entity2vec.bern, /KGE-LDA/knowledge/WN18/entity2id.txt, /KGE-LDA/knowledge/WN18/num_synset.txt